James-Rhodes/tusk/README.md

 Tusk provides unit testing functionality for PL/pgSQL functions all within transactions that are rolled back at the completion of the unit tests meaning any insert, delete or update statements are not saved in the DB.
 The unit tests can be run on the push of functions to the database and will be rolled back (reversing any changes to the functions) in the event that a unit test fails.

+Tusk also provides a method of generating documentation for PL/pgSQL functions following a standard similar (but not as extensive) as JSDoc.
+The documentation is compiled from code comments into markdown files.

 ## What is Tusk Not?
 Tusk is not a drop in replacement for general database back up tools such as pg_dump.
 Tusk is not intended to be used to back up large amounts of data from the database but rather used to store the state of the database when functions were developed.
 So if something breaks it is easy to see why by also observing the state of the tables, data types etc. Table data can be stored but this is only intended to save small tables that might consist of config items or other information that might be vital to the running of the database functions.